Database - Waste

 Waste streams (env_wasst)

 There are a number of EU Directives which require the measurement and reporting of data about particular waste streams.
-These data is required i.a. to monitor Member States’ compliance with the targets set out in the Directives, like e.g. recycling rates.
+These data are required to amongst others monitor Member States’ compliance with the targets set out in the Directives, like e.g. recycling rates.

-The following key waste streams refer to these Directives:
+The following key waste streams refer to these Directives listed below being used for measuring compliance with targets:

 - End of life vehicles